Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 For this tutorial, we have already prepared the foreground Prefabs for you and added the `Labeling` component to all of them.
 These Prefabs were based on 3D scans of the actual grocery items.
 If you are making your own Prefabs, you can easily add a `Labeling` component to them using the _**Add Component**_ button visible in the bottom right corner of the screenshot above.

-**Note:** If you are interested in knowing more about the process of creating Unity compatible 3D models for use in Perception, you can visit [this page](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/CreatingAssets.md).
+> :information_source: If you are interested in knowing more about the process of creating Unity compatible 3D models for use in Perception, you can visit [this page](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/CreatingAssets.md).
 Once you have 3D models in `.fbx` format, the Perception package lets you quickly create Prefabs from multiple models.
 Just select all your models and from the top menu bar select _**Assets -> Perception -> Create Prefabs from Selected Models**_.
 The newly created Prefabs will be placed in the same folders as their corresponding models.

 Even though the sample Prefabs already have a label manually added, to learn more about how to use the Labeling component, we will now use automatic labeling to label all our foreground objects.
 This will overwrite their manually added labels.